Git submodules are super handy and awesome. But quickly become a pain if you dont have them setup right.

 # Install Java, Chrome, Xvfb, and unzip

-# apt-get -y install openjdk-7-jre google-chrome-stable xvfb unzip firefox phantomjs
+# apt-get -y install openjdk-7-jre google-chrome-stable xvfb unzip firefox phantomjs# Download and copy the ChromeDriver to /usr/local/bincd /tmp

 wget "https://chromedriver.googlecode.com/files/chromedriver_linux64_2.2.zip"